ffugyCerise/hackCard/JOURNAL.md

 **Total time spent: 4h**

-Didn't like all the components on the back, so I moved everything except for the LED to the front side of the card and repositioned the binary design so there aren't spaces where the components used to be.
+Didn't like all the components on the back, so I moved everything to the front side of the card and repositioned the binary design so there aren't spaces where the components used to be.
+I did this like 3 times because i keep on going back and forth about if i want it on front or back.

 [insert pictures of what you're working on!]

-**Total time spent: 6h**

-# May 27th:
-Tried a few different places to put the components on the front side of the card.
-Decided to have them close to my name.
-After rewiring them, I realized having the LED on the back makes it hard to place the card flat on the surface with the front facing up.
-So I decided to move the LED to the front and fix the binary AGAIN.
-[insert pictures of what you're working on!]

-**Total time spent: 4h**
+**Total time spent: 8h**

 # June 4th:
-Discovered the built-in image importer and it works better than the plugin did.
-I went online and searched up a lot of possible images and uploaded them onto my board to fill in the awkward blank spots on the front side.
-I still feel like something is missing though... looked again for inspo and found that some random wiring drawn on the board gives it a techy/PCB look.
+A student from my workshop discovered the built-in image importer and it works better than the plugin did.
+I went online and searched up a lot of possible images and uploaded them onto my board to fill in the awkward blank spots on the front side. still looks a bit empty tho...
-Drew a few lines on the front side, looks so much cooler.
-I also added a contactless symbol on the front to let people know where the NFC chip is.

 [insert pictures of what you're working on!]

 **Total time spent: 3h**

 # June 7th:
-I added my contact info, email address, and GitHub, and also a "job title" for myself.
-I also thought the bottom of the card looked really empty, so I wanted to add a ruler design (and hopefully it's to scale).
+I added a ruler design (and hopefully it's to scale).
 I tried like 4 different ones and 3 of them looked really off-scale, but the one I ended up choosing looks really promising.
+I was inspired by this image ()

 [insert pictures of what you're working on!]